-VENT/FLUE PIPE & COMBUSTION AIR PIPE
+VENT PIPE & COMBUSTION AIR

-This manual refers to the pipe that discharges products of combustion to the outdoors as the "vent" pipe or "flue" pipe.
-The pipe that supplies air for combustion to the furnace is referred to as the "intake" pipe or "combustion air" pipe.
-A condensing gas furnace achieves its high level of efficiency by extracting almost all of the heat from the products of combustion and cooling them to the point where condensation takes place.
-Because of the relatively low flue gas temperature and water condensation requirements, PVC or ABS are typical venting and intake pipe materials.
-In Canada ABS is not an approved vent pipe material, but it is permissable to use as combustion air pipe material.
+This manual will refer to the pipe that discharges products of combustion to the outdoors as the "vent" pipe or "flue" pipe.
+The pipe that supplies air for combustion to the furnace will be referred to as the "intake" pipe or "combustion air" pipe.